diogoleitao/fenixfuzz/README.md

     test_api = y

-*charset*:  TBD
+*charset*:  the charset to be used when the *fenixfuzz_model* file has no rules at all.
+This acts as a fallback value or as a starting point for fields that are not covered by the rules in the JSON file.
+Accepted values are *all* (whitespace characters, alphanumeric and punctuation), *no-white*, *alpha*, *char* and *num*.

     charset = alpha

-*user*: the user ID used to login to the application.
-Different types of users will allow the fuzzer to crawl different parts of FenixEdu.
+*user*: the user ID used to log in the application.
+Different types of users will allow the fuzzer to crawl different parts of FenixEdu, thus testing fewer or more of its forms.

     user = ist123456